 ELSS / ECLS - Extracapsular Lateral Suture Stabilization

 This CCL surgery is typically used to treat dogs that weigh less than 50 pounds and works by preventing the tibial thrust with a surgically placed suture.
 The suture stabilizes your pup's knee by pulling the joint tight and preventing the front-to-back sliding of the tibia so that the CCL has time to heal, and the muscles surrounding the knee have an opportunity to regain their strength.
-ELSS surgery is fairly quick and uncomplicated with a good success rate in smaller dogs.
+ELSS surgery is fairly quick and uncomplicated with a success rate in smaller dogs.

 TPLO - Tibial Plateau Leveling Osteotomy

 TPLO is more complicated than ELSS surgery but typically very successful in treating CCL injuries in dogs.
 This surgery option aims to reduce tibial thrust without relying on the dog's CCL.
-The procedure involves making a complete cut through the top of the tibia (the tibial plateau), then rotating the tibial plateau in order to change its angle.
+The procedure involves making a complete cut through the top of the tibia (the tibial plateau), then rotating the tibial plateau to change its angle.
 A metal plate is then added to stabilize the cut bone as it heals.
-Over the course of several months, your dog's leg will gradually heal and strengthen.
+Over several months, your dog's leg will gradually heal and strengthen.